luisparravicini/ioapi/README.md

-# ioapiwrapper
+# ioapi
-[InvertirOnline API](https://api.invertironline.com/Help) wrapper built with Python3.
+[InvertirOnline API](https://api.invertironline.com/Help) wrapper built with python 3.

 ## Tests

 Tests are run with `run_tests` which also uses `coverage` to report on the code coverage of the tests (results on `htmlcov/index.html`).

-### To do
+### TODO

-- Add a request class that handle all the status/response of the request.
+- Encapsulate handling of all of the status/response of the request.
 - Add missing unit tests.
-- Better function naming.